pantheon-systems/documentation/source/content/guides/platform-considerations/01-introduction.md

 anchorid: platform-considerations
 ---

 This guide features common platform considerations specific to Pantheon's distributed nature.
-We update the content here frequently with platform improvements and limitations.
+We update this content frequently with platform improvements and limitations.

 ## Browser Support for Pantheon's Dashboard